Cherryfield Historic District: Overview

 Cherryfield was approved as a historic district because of its depiction of community development and association with commerce, through its association with significant persons, and for architectural history.

 Although the 52 contributing buildings in the district and those outside the district are framed with wood, the district architecturally holds representative examples of the most popular nineteenth century residential styles with an especially impressive concentration of Second Empire dwellings.
 Included in the styles are: Second Empire; Federal; Greek Revival; Italianate; Queen Anne; Colonial Revival.

-The Second Empire Style houses are Cherryfield's unique contribution to the inventory of Maine's historic patterns of building.
-While the design of these houses may be equalled and surpassed in urban areas such as Bangor and Portland; given their small town context, integrity and relative number they are truly remarkable.
+The Second Empire Style houses are Cherryfield's contribution to the inventory of Maine's historic patterns of building.
+While the design of these houses may be equalled in urban areas such as Bangor and Portland, their small town context, integrity and relative number are notable.